CArtsCon 2019: Changing the Narrative

 - Ethical considerations for the arts

 - Health and well-being through the arts

-- Historical cases and examples of moving art
+- Historical cases and examples of how art changed the narrative

 - The evolving lexicon of artistic idioms